ParadoxZero/blog/_posts/2024-06-16-is-vim-worth-it.md

 sudo port install neovim
 ```

 This is where it starts.
 I tried the vimtutor which describes the basics of VIM.
-The different modes, how you do all sorts of text editor operations
-like copy, move word to word, search, edit just a character etc. Loved the tutorial.
+The different modes, how you do all sorts of text editor operations. like copy, move word to word, search, edit just a character etc. Loved the tutorial.

 It just simply made sense!
 There are all sorts of nifty movement mechanisms.
 Fine-tuned search replace.
 Deleting lines, yank, replace, clear etc. All of them
 very fun to use.
 And makes you feel so productive.

+But then I had to customize the editor.
+Install plugins etc. After reading about it a bit.
+I realized it's too much effort to spend right now so decided to install Vim extension in Vscode.
+Should get most of advantages there.

+### Vscode Vim mode

+This was pretty good, I get to experience Vim motions in my already configured to perfection editor.
+Over than the usual Vim keybindings I found the following very useful -

+-  Ctrl + ` for opening terminal
+- `ctrl + P` for file switching and commands (Type ">")
+- `ctrl + shift + E` for file explorer - though I'll be honest, mouse is faster than keyboard for navigating it.
+Since I can't prefix the path by typing.
+- `ctrl + B `- to close side bar
+- `ctrl + shift + B` Secondary bar where my copilot chat is present.